DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 4. Contoso IT staff has limited experience with server migrations and no cloud experience.
 It is unlikely that they can handle this type of project along with their current mission-critical application support requirements.

+5. Contoso is also discussing their migration to cloud with AWS and Google.
+They want to know how Microsoft is any different in services and support.

 ### Common scenarios